alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 The `Repository` interface have a simple set of methods to manipulate the data from/to database.

-- `get`: retrieve data from data source as only object
+- `get`: retrieve only one row data from repository.
-- `list`: retrieve data from data source as list of objects
+- `list`: retrieve a set of rows data from repository.
-- `add`: add an object or collection to the data source
+- `add`: add an object or collection of data to repository.
-- `update`: update an object or collection to the data source
+- `update`: update an object or collection of data to repository.
-- `remove`: delete an object or collection to the data source
+- `remove`: delete an object or collection of data from repository.
-- `enrich`: use the queryable object to retrieve data from data source and append the query result to object param from queryable.
+- `enrich`: use the `queryable` object to retrieve data from repository and append the result to object parameter from `queryable`.
 - `scalar`: retrieve a scalar value

 The library is 100% protected against [SQL injection](https://www.owasp.org/index.php/SQL_Injection "OWASP SQL injection") because all statements are [PreparedStatement](https://docs.oracle.com/javase/6/docs/api/java/sql/PreparedStatement.html "PreparedStatement"), except to couchdb that access it's over HTTP protocol.